urish/tt06-analog-test/README.md

 To learn more and get started, visit https://tinytapeout.com.

-## Verilog Projects
+## Analog projects

-1. Add your Verilog files to the `src` folder.
-2. Edit the [info.yaml](info.yaml) and update information about your project, paying special attention to the `source_files` and `top_module` properties.
-If you are upgrading an existing Tiny Tapeout project, check out our [online info.yaml migration tool](https://tinytapeout.github.io/tt-yaml-upgrade-tool/).
+1. Edit the [info.yaml](info.yaml) to update information about your project and set your `top_module` property.
+2. Use one of the [analog templates](https://github.com/TinyTapeout/tt-support-tools/tree/tt06/def/analog) as a starting point for your design.
+Save the resulting GDS file in the `gds` folder, and the LEF file in the `lef` folder.
+The file names must match your `top_module` property (e.g. `gds/tt_um_example.gds`).
+3. Edit [src/project.v](src/project.v) and replace `tt_um_example` with the actual name of your top module.
-3. Edit [docs/info.md](docs/info.md) and add a description of your project.
+4. Edit [docs/info.md](docs/info.md) and add a description of your project.
-4. Optionally, add a testbench to the `test` folder.
-See [test/README.md](test/README.md) for more information.

-The GitHub action will automatically build the ASIC files using [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/).
+For more info, see the [analog specs page](https://tinytapeout.com/specs/analog/).

+*Note*: Analog designs are currently in beta.
+There's a small chance that the changes will change before the deadline for Tiny Tapeout 6, or that we will have to postpone the analog design support to a future shuttle.
+If you have any questions, please join the [Tiny Tapeout Discord](https://tinytapeout.com/discord) and ask in the #analog channel.

 ## Enable GitHub actions to build the results page